Vik-Maharaj/budget-tracker/README.md

 - Once the user enters an expense or deposit, they will receive a notification that they have done so
 - If the user is offline, once their internet connection is reestablished, then the transactions added while they were offline are added to their history and their totals are updated

+Here is a screenshot example of the app in use:

 ![Vik's Budget Tracker Web App](public/assets/screenshot.png)